citydaoproject/dune-analytics/README.md

 Are we missing a Board?
 Then fork the project and put your Dune-Analytics Board and Queries!

+We will take a look and merge it!

 ## Contract address
 ### CitizenNFT Contract
 * Address: 0x7EeF591A6CC0403b9652E98E88476fe1bF31dDeb